EU GDPR Policy

 To ensure its processing of data is lawful, fair and transparent, the Business shall

-Register of Systems.
+maintain a Register of Systems.

 The Register of Systems shall be reviewed at least annually.